Want to Change Your Life? Make Room for Something New

 She was fortunate to be in a financial situation to safely take some time off from work, and not everyone can create space on this scale.
 Still, the key is that she knew she had to create some space in her life, and did it.
 She went through discomfort and angst while going against the grain, yet something beautiful came into that space she created.

 The space you create may be big or small - even an hour in a hectic week may be enough to get started.
-Please find time for it somehow, and protect that space jealously so that what wants to come into your life has room to come in.
+Please find time for it somehow, and protect that space jealously.

-Don't feel discouraged if this doesn't happen right away.
-It may take developing a regular practice of time on your own for your mind (and life) to begin to truly relax and let inspiration and new opportunities come in to play.
+Don't feel discouraged if ideas or inspiration don't come right away.
+It may take developing a regular practice of time on your own for your mind (and life) to begin to truly relax and let inspiration and new ideas come in to play.

 Copyright Dr. Susan Biali, M.D.
 2014